Anaminus/roblox-library/modules/Spek/README.md

 ## Runner.TabulateBenchmarks
 [Runner.TabulateBenchmarks]: #runnertabulatebenchmarks
 ```
-function Runner:TabulateBenchmarks(path: Path?, timeUnit: "s"|"ms"|"us"?): Table
+function Runner:TabulateBenchmarks(paths: {Path}?, timeUnit: "s"|"ms"|"us"?): Table
 ```

-Returns a [Table][Table] tabulating all benchmarks under *path*, or the root if unspecified.
+Returns a [Table][Table] tabulating all benchmarks in *paths*, or the root if unspecified.
+For branch nodes, all benchmark descendant nodes are included.
 Returns nil if *path* contains no benchmarks.

 If *timeUnit* is specified, it sets the time unit of the operations-per-time column.
 If unspecified, the unit is determined by what best fits the data.